25

 STARRING: Mia Farrow, Ruth Gordon, John Cassavetes, Sidney Blackmer, Maurice Evans, Ralph Bellamy

-GENRE: Mystery, Psychological Horror, New Hollywood, Psychological Thriller
+GENRE: Mystery, Psychological Horror, Psychological Thriller

 A young couple moves into an infamous New York apartment building to start a family.
 Things become frightening as Rosemary begins to suspect her unborn baby isn’t safe around their strange neighbors.